vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 gas
 1800 1850 1900 1950 2000 2050 2100
 year
-Figure 9.13: CO2 rise if immediately revers- ing fossil fuel use in an ambitious decline reaching zero by the year 2100.
-The accu- mulation would come to 235 ppm, at the end, which is almost twice the current level (1.9 times).
+Figure 9.13: CO2 rise if immediately reversing fossil fuel use in an ambitious decline reaching zero by the year 2100.
+The accumulation would come to 235 ppm, at the end, which is almost twice the current level (1.9 times).
 The associated temperature rise would be 2.6°C.
 100
 1.50